A simple, short day trip in a beautiful valley. The Middle flats run is a great trip for beginning packrafters, even after rain.

 Gauge

-Below Muddy Creek, the gradient increases significantly: check out the info for the grade II/III run through to McDougals Ceek.
+Below Muddy Creek, the gradient increases significantly: check out the info for the grade II/IV run through to McDougals Ceek.